auth0-samples/auth0-python-web-app/01-Call-API/README.md

 # Auth0 Python Web App Sample

-This sample demonstrates how to add authentication to a Python web app using Auth0.
+This sample demonstrates how to add authentication to a Python web app using Auth0 and how to call an API from the server using an RS256 access token.

 # Running the App